chetnachaudhari/chetnachaudhari.github.io/_posts/2015-04-08-how-to-enable-date-timestamp-in-bash-history.md

 ---
-layout: post
+layout: single
-title: How to enable date timestamp in bash history.
+title: "How to enable date timestamp in bash history."
 tags: bash
 description: How to enable date timestamp in bash history.
 keywords: date, timestamp, history, linux, bash
 categories: Linux
 ---
-<div class="toc"></div>

 Many times while debugging I have a question, when did I execute this command?
 Here is a way to enable date and timestamp while listing your bash history.